16-08-02-- Summary Of Essay Eight Part Two: Why Opposing Forces Aren't 'Contradictions'

 This is a point that even some dialecticians appear to have conceded:

 "Gravity is not a 'force,' but a relation between real objects.
 To a man falling off a high building, it seems that the ground is 'rushing towards him.'
 From the standpoint of relativity, that observation is not wrong.
 Only if we adopt the mechanistic and one-sided concept of 'force' do we view this process as the earth's gravity pulling the man downwards, instead of seeing that it is precisely the interaction of two bodies upon each other."
 [Woods and Grant (1995), p.156.]

-However, and despite what Woods and Grant say, a mere "relation" between two bodies is incapable of making one or both of them move, unless there is a force there (or something else consequent on that relation -- such as a time-based trajectory along a "world-line", perhaps?) to bring it about.
+However, Woods and Grant will find it difficult to explain how a mere "relation" between two bodies is incapable of making one or both of them move unless there is a force there (or something else consequent on that relation -- such as a time-based trajectory along a "world-line", perhaps?) to bring it about.

 In short: if there are no forces, there can be no 'dialectical contradictions'!

 In view of the above, it might be tempting to interpret "dialectical contradiction" figuratively -- which response would resemble the tactic adopted by Christians, who, when faced with the results of modern science, tell us that the Book of Genesis is merely "figurative".